Essay evaluation checklist: Does your paper measure up?

 - Does the paper unfold orderly and logically?

-- Are there sentences that seem out of order or not related to the ones immediately before them?
+- Do any sentences seem out of order or not related to the ones immediately before

 - Are paragraphs well developed?